 Ontario is home to nearly 5,000 Amish

 Amish have long lived in Canada, with roots in the country dating to the 1800s.
 Today Amish number nearly 5,000 in Canada, in over one dozen communities.
-Ontario is the only province in Canada where Amish could be found.
+For many years, Ontario was the only province in Canada where Amish could be found.
 Recently, small settlements have been established in New Brunswick, Prince Edward Island, and Manitoba.

 Amish communities in Canada

 - Milverton-the largest and oldest Amish community in Canada